whopio/whop-sdk-ts/packages/checkout/README.md

 Embedded checkout allows you to embed Whop's checkout flow on your own website in two easy steps.
 This allows you to offer your users a seamless checkout experience without leaving your website.

-React users should use the `@whop/react` package which includes a version of this feature optimized for react.
+**For React users**: This package now includes React components!
+Use `@whop/checkout/react` for React integration.
+Alternatively, you can still use the standalone `@whop/react` package which provides additional React-specific features.

 ## Step 1: Add the script tag